pbagos/LDSeeker/README.md

 ### **3\.
 LD Pruning (Clumping)**

-Calculates pairwise LD and then removes SNPs that are in high LD with a more significant SNP (lower P-value).
+Calculates pairwise LD and removes SNPs that are in high LD with a more significant SNP (lower P-value).

 python LDSeeker.py \\
   \--file-path input\_gwas.txt \\